johnhodge/hodge/README.md

 # Hodge Theme 💻

-Hodge Theme is a basic theme with clean colors for distractionless coding.
+Hodge Theme is a theme made for Hodge by Hodge.
+It comes in two styles, lite and dim.

+Each is a mismash of pre-existing themes with some custom Hodgery instituted.

+Use at your own risk, theme styles may change suddenly and without notice ☠️

 ## Hodge Dim 🌙